 Conclusion: Effort builds skill, and at the same time, effort makes skill productive.

 We are often dazzled by stunning achievements –“Gosh, she looks amazing in that bikini!” or “Dayum, he’s deadlifting 3 times my body weight!” – and then immediately attribute it to something beyond our control – “She was born with natural abs” or “He has a short torso and long arms”.

-We even call Einstein a ‘genius’ for inventing the light bulb, not a ‘hardworker’ for his 100 000 unsuccessful attempts.
+We even call Thomas Edison a ‘genius’ for inventing the light bulb, not a ‘hardworker’ for his 100 000 unsuccessful attempts.